Azure/azure-sdk-for-net/sdk/resources/Azure.ResourceManager.Resources/src/autorest.md

 operation-groups-to-omit:
    Providers;ProviderResourceTypes;Resources;ResourceGroups;Tags;Subscriptions;Tenants
 directive:
+  - from: resources.json
+    where: $.definitions.DeploymentExtended
+    transform: $['x-ms-client-name'] = 'Deployment'
+  - from: resources.json
+    where: $.definitions.Deployment
+    transform: $['x-ms-client-name'] = 'DeploymentInput'

   - remove-operation: checkResourceName
   # Use AtScope methods to replace the following operations
   # Keep the get method at each scope so that generator can know the possible values of container's parent